Interface Overview

 A-Parser contains the following groups of settings:

-- Proxy checker settings - number of threads and all settings for the proxy checker
+- Proxy Checker Settings – number of threads and all settings for the proxy checker

-- Additional settings - optional settings for advanced users
+- Additional Settings – optional settings for advanced users

-Parser Test
+Scraper Test

 Status Bar

-The status bar contains the following elements:
+The Status Bar contains the following elements:

-.
-This means that A-Parser is in waiting mode.
-As soon as at least one task is added, the status will change toParsing
+No tasks.
+This means that A-Parser is in standby mode.
+As soon as at least one task is added, the status will change toScraping. - Reflects the current number of tasks.
+From left to right: the number of running tasks, total tasks (running or stopped).

-- Number of live proxies.
+- Number alive.

 - Total loaded.